rust-lang/reference/src/names/preludes.md

 The tool prelude includes tool names for external tools in the [type namespace].
 See the [tool attributes] section for more details.

+r[names.preludes.precedence]
+## Prelude precedence
+Names of items are resolved in the following order:

+1. Explicit definitions (including imports)
+2. Language and macro prelude.
+If an item is present in both preludes, an error is emitted.
+3. Extern prelude
+4. Tool prelude
+5. Standard library prelude

 r[names.preludes.no_implicit_prelude]
 ## The `no_implicit_prelude` attribute